 In our quick tour of VMD, we'll start out by demonstrating a few of its visualization features.
-To load a new molecule, select New Molecule... from the File menu in the main form, this will open the Files form [§5.4.4].
+To load a new molecule, select New Molecule... from the File menu in the Main window, this will open the Files window [§5.4.4].
 We will load a PDB (Protein Data Bank) file containing the coordinates of the atoms in myoglobin (compliments of Joel Berendzen of Los Alamos National Laboratory).
-Select the Browse... button in the files form to bring up a file browser.
-Go into the proteins/ directory of the tutorial data set that you have downloaded from the VMD web site.
-Once there, select the file mbco.pdb in the file browser, and press the Load button in the molecule file browser. button in the Files form.
+Select the Browse... button in the files window to bring up a file browser.
+Go into the proteins/directory of the tutorial data set that you have downloaded from the VMD web site.
+Once there, select the file mbco.pdb in the file browser, and press the Load button in the molecule file browser. button in the Files window.
 Figure 3.1 shows an example of VMD displaying this protein.

 You can use the mouse to manipulate the structure in the display window.
 There are three basic mouse modes [§5.1.1]: rotation, translation, and scaling.
-The mode can be changed from the Mouse menu in the main form, or by pressing \mathbf{r} , \mathbf{t} , or \mathbf{s} on the keyboard while the mouse is in the graphics window.
+The mode can be changed from the Mouse menu in the main window, or by pressing r, t, or s on the keyboard while the mouse is in the graphics window.
 While experimenting, note how the cursor changes to indicate the mouse mode.
 In rotation mode, the left mouse button controls rotation about axes parallel to the screen, and the middle button controls rotation about the axis perpendicular to the screen.
-In translation mode, the left mouse button controls rotation parallel to the screen, while the middle button controls rotation parallel to the screen.
+In translation mode, the left mouse button controls translation parallel to the screen, while the middle button controls translation in and out of the screen.
+Finally, in scaling mode, both the left and middle buttons control global scaling when the mouse is moved left or right, but the middle button causes larger changes.